openbmc/openbmc/poky/documentation/dev-manual/start.rst

    launch your WSL distribution just like any other application.

-6. *Optimize your WSLv2 storage often:* Due to the way storage is handled on WSLv2, the storage space used by the undelying Linux distribution is not reflected immedately, and since BitBake heavily uses storage, after several builds, you may be unaware you are running out of space.
+6. *Optimize your WSLv2 storage often:* Due to the way storage is handled on WSLv2, the storage space used by the underlying Linux distribution is not reflected immediately, and since BitBake heavily uses storage, after several builds, you may be unaware you are running out of space.
 WSLv2 uses a VHDX file for storage, this issue can be easily avoided by manually optimizing this file often, this